 The modeling is so good (along with the moving dashboard contributed by Erik Durfey) that some people swear the game has a powered moving seat.

-position sensor scales the
+BTW, the seat position sensor scales the

 force feedback in the steering wheel.
-Presumably, a young person will
+Presumably, a young person will have the

-back and get more force.
+and get more force.

 The TMS34010 does not have floating point, so Max could only model the car as having two wheels.